Rockefeller Center Christmas Tree

 Christmas Trees in Japan

 For most of the Japanese who celebrate Christmas, it’s purely a secular holiday devoted to the love of their children.
-Christmas trees are decorated with small toys, dolls, paper ornaments, gold paper fans and lanterns, and wind chimes.
-Miniature candles are also put among the tree branches.
+Christmas trees are decorated with small toys, dolls, paper ornaments, gold paper fans and lanterns as well as wind chimes.
+Miniature candles are also placed among the tree branches.
 One of the most popular ornaments is the origami crane.
 Japanese children have exchanged thousands of folded paper “birds of peace” with young people all over the world as a pledge that war must not happen again.

 Christmas Tree Trivia and Facts

-Between 1887-1933 a fishing schooner called the Christmas Ship would tie up at the Clark Street bridge and sell spruce and pine trees from Michigan to Chicagoans.
+Between 1887 and 1933, a fishing schooner called the Christmas Ship would tie up at the Clark Street bridge in Chicago to sell spruce and pine trees from Michigan.

 The much-disputed title for the tallest living Christmas tree likely goes to an allegedly 160-foot Sitka Spruce in Ferndale, California.